-MGT 270 Principles of Management (3-0)
+MGT 270 Principles of Management (3-0) 3 crs.

 Presents the theory and major functions of management and describes the role of the manager.
-Major concepts in organization are developed along with an understanding of the decision-making process and consideration of the human factor in management.
+Major concepts in organization are developed along with an understanding of the decisionmaking process and consideration of the human factor in management.
+Prerequisite: MGT 111.